baseboxorg/jeffskinnerbox.github.io/content/drafts/installing-linux-on-chromebook.md

 >NOTE: You do your edits of `~/.bashrc` from inside your crosh/shell, edit, not chroot.

+## Switching Between Crouton and ChromeOS
+You can switch between your Crouton session and ChromeOS by using four keys:
+`CTRL+ALT+SHIFT+→` (the left or right arrow key on the top row of your keyboard).
+Left or right arrow will toggle you between Crouton / ChromeOS session.

 ## Linux in a Chromium OS Window
 https://github.com/dnschneid/crouton/wiki/crouton-in-a-Chromium-OS-window-(xiwi)